 Yes No

+[agreed]

 Have the offences set out in article 16, para.
-1 of the Convention and offences established in accordance with Protocols to which your country is a Party in practice been deemed by your country to be extraditable offenses in its bilateral or multilateral extradition treaties (art.
+1 of the Convention [and offences established in accordance with Protocols to which your country is a Party] in practice been deemed by your country to be extraditable offenses in its bilateral or multilateral extradition treaties (art.
 16, para.
 3)?

 Yes Yes, in part No